andrew01144/Tasmota-SomfyRTS/README.md

 ### Tasmota Configuration

 For each of the Blinds/Shutters, you need to configure two relays to unused GPIOs.
+In this example, I have two blinds, so I will need to assign 4 GPIOs.
 In the Tasmota WebUI, go to Configuration > Configure Module, and set something like this:

 ![image](https://user-images.githubusercontent.com/18399286/194704956-8ba6e670-f78d-4bf7-aa54-30386042d936.png)

-In this example, I have two blinds, and I have decided assign relay1 to relay4 to spare GPIOs; I am using GPIO12,13,14,15.

 Then we need to enable Shutter support: ```SetOption80 1```.